CSCfi/csc-user-guide/docs/computing/running/example-job-scripts-puhti.md

 srun myprog <options>
 ```

 ## Interactive with X11 graphics

 Give this directly on the command line instead via a file and `sbatch`.
-Note, as you may need to queue, it's convenient to ask for an email once the resources have been granted.
+Note, as you may need to queue, it's convenient to ask for an email notification (`--mail-type`)
+once the resources have been granted.

 ```
 srun --ntasks=1 --time=00:10:00 --mem=1G --x11=first --pty \